feel-the-force-ftf/feel-the-force/README.md

 python eval_point_track.py agent=point_policy suite=point_policy dataloader=point_policy eval=true suite.use_robot_points=true suite.use_object_points=true experiment=eval_point_policy suite/task/franka_env=<task_name> bc_weight=path/to/bc/weight suite.predict_force=true
 ```

+To replay a demo trajectory (open-loop evaluation), add  `replay_demo=true`.
+You can choose which demo index to replay by modifying the index inside the replay_demo function in the script.
+Remember to change `suite/task/franka_env` to the task you want to check.

 Detailed command arguments can be found in the [Command Line Argument Table](#Command-Line-Argument-Table).